Kadiri Ikhana: Playing career

-Ikhana played club football with Bendel Insurance, winning the league in 1979 and the FA Cup in 1978 and 1980.
+Ikhana played as a midfielder for Bendel Insurance, winning the league in 1979 and the FA Cup in 1978 and 1980.

 Ikhana represented Nigeria at international level, playing for them in FIFA World Cup qualifying matches at the 1980 Summer Olympic Games.
 He won the 1980 African Cup of Nations with Nigeria.

 Coaching career

 Ikhana has coached a number of Nigerian club sides, including El-Kanemi Warriors, BCC Lions, Kwara United, Sunshine Stars, Sharks and Giwa.

+In 1995, he managed Mohammedan SC in Bangladesh, before being sacked for a poor run of results in the league.

 Ikhana managed Nigeria's Enyimba, winning the African Champions League in 2003.
 He was awarded CAF's Coach of the Year that same year.
 In 2004, he was manager of the Nigerian men's Olympic team.

 He later managed Kano Pillars, before resigning in May 2008, citing corruption in the sport.
 He had led Kano Pillars to their first ever league title a day earlier.

 He was appointed manager of the Nigerian women's national team in April 2012, before resigning in November 2012.

 He was managing Nasarawa United in November 2013 when he decided to retire from the sport.
 He returned to Enyimba, winning another league title, before moving to Shooting Stars in February 2016.
 He returned to Kano Pillars in November 2016, before being sacked in April 2017.